 Why we love this Bag

-While other bags offer slightly more in the way of capacity and finish, if you’re looking for a no BS bug out backpack that will allow you to get your kit together without breaking the bank, this bag is hard to beat.
+While other bags offer slightly more in the way of capacity and finish, if you’re looking for a no-nonsense bug out backpack that will allow you to get your kit together now, without breaking the bank, then this bag is hard to beat.

 When you compare the excellent value of the Monkey Paks Tactical Backpack alongside the inclusion of a water bladder and additional MOLLE pouches, then this bag really does begin to represent great value for money.